Pinterest for Business Tips

 My course includes over 4 hours of instructional video tutorials and PDF lessons so it would be impossible to cover all the tactics, secrets, shortcuts, etc based on the time we have today.

-- Step 1 & 2: I mentioned setting up your free Pinterest business account and identifying your most important keywords.
-I could literally spend the rest of the webinar on this topic but that is not the best use of our time since all that info is available to you for free.
 The best way to get all the info is to sign up for Chapter 1 of my course.
 It contains critical foundational Pinterest marketing tips and tactics that frankly most people get wrong.
 Do yourself a favor, opt-in, watch the lessons and save yourself a ton of time.

 Learn from those who have done what you want to do because they’ve done all the mistakes.